mazyuan85/BrokenSea/README.md

 ![DatabaseSchema](https://raw.githubusercontent.com/mazyuan85/BrokenSea/main/public/images/dbdiagram.png)

 #### Basic Relationships
-A user can have many wallets.
+- A user can have many wallets.
-A wallet can own many NFTs.
+- A wallet can own many NFTs.
-A NFT collection can have many NFTs.
+- A NFT collection can have many NFTs.
-The marketplace model keeps track of transactions of each individual NFT.
+- The marketplace model keeps track of transactions for each individual NFT.

 ## Development Process